Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-Only 16.7\% of the homonuclear droplets formed (9/54) achieve equilibration within the simulated timescale.
-This rate is comparable to the success rate for the equilibration of the heteronuclear droplets formed: 19.4\% (6/31), which indicates that mass asymmetry does not represent a significant factor in relaxation dynamics.
+If a particular simulation has equilibrated at the end of the simulated timescale, we can define the equilibrium time $t_{\text{eq}}$ as the last moment of the simulation in which the width variation exceeded 2\%.
+Figure \ref{fig:equilibrium_time} presents the equilibration time for homonuclear and heteronuclear droplets as a function of the interaction strength $\delta U$.
+Only 24.1\% of the homonuclear droplets formed (13/54) achieve equilibration within the simulated timescale.
+This rate is much higher than the success rate for the equilibration of the heteronuclear droplets formed: 5.3\% (2/38), indicating that mass asymmetry represents a crucial factor in relaxation dynamics, preventing or significantly slowing it.
 The low equilibration rate reflects the persistence of breathing oscillations in 1D systems.
 Many runs exhibit sustained width variations that, while not growing unboundedly, fail to damp below the 30\% amplitude threshold.
 This is consistent with the theoretical expectations of undamped collective modes in reduced-dimensional systems \cite{tylutki2020collective}.

-If a particular simulation has equilibrated at the end of the simulated timescale, we can define the equilibrium time $t_{\text{eq}}$ as the last moment of the simulation in which the width variation exceeded 2\%.
-Figure \ref{fig:equilibrium_time} presents the analysis of the equilibration time.
+The accumulation of equilibration times around $t = 87.5$ in Figure \ref{fig:equilibrium_time} is a statistical artifact of the equilibration threshold used: the final 30\% of the simulation is devoted to the equilibration analysis, so the equilibration time is searched backward from the time point marking 70\% of the timescale, which is $t = 87.5$.

 All 15 equilibrated simulations have Gaussian initial conditions and no initial separation.
-13 represent homonuclear systems and 2 heteronuclear systems.
-Although the 2 heteronuclear cases that satisfied the equilibrium criteria do not provide great insight, it is interesting that, for homonuclear systems, there is a clustering of equilibration right before $t=90$, indicating that the width stabilization occurs later in the simulation timescale and the process does not significantly depend on $\delta U$.

 Although the equilibrium criteria place conditions on the shape dynamics of the formed structures, they place no conditions on its energy.
-Of the 15 equilibrated runs, only 2 (both homonuclear) have a binding energy that varies by less than 5\%.
+Of the 15 equilibrated runs, only 2 (both homonuclear) have a binding energy that varies by less than 5\%, as seen below.